Yomguithereal/baobab/README.md

 #### History

-**Baobab** lets you record the state of any cursor so you can seamlessly implement undo/redo features.
+**Baobab** lets you record the successive states of any cursor so you can seamlessly implement undo/redo features.

 *Example*